THS Annual Report 2008

 beleaguered candle-dipping table, once it got under way), and we had a small cadre of new volunteers who were crucial in making

 the day a success.
 Thank you, Lucille, for your expert coordination of the complex elements of this major undertaking.

-walking tours of Tappan.
-Sally and volunteers Jackie Shatz and Ginny McCarthy put in hundreds of hours at the Thrift Shop for the
+tours of Tappan.
+Sally and volunteers Jackie Shatz and Ginny McCarthy put in hundreds of hours at the Thrift Shop for the benefit of

 knowledgeable guidance of Janet Galloway, Peter Schuerholz, Thano Schoppel, Keith Walker, and, here at the DeWint House with